Building C++ SDL iOS App on Linux

 SDL_GL_SetAttribute( SDL_GL_CONTEXT_PROFILE_MASK, SDL_GL_CONTEXT_PROFILE_ES );

-On the default emulator application is installed with the “Game” icon SDL and name.
+On the emulator, the application is installed by default with the SDL icon and the name “Game”.

-I needed to explore the possibility of automatically generating assembly files based on CMake, or else migrate assembly for all platforms on Gradle; CMake but remains the de facto choice for the current development in C++.
+I’m left to explore the possibility of automatically generating build files based on CMake, or migrating builds for all platforms to Gradle; however, CMake remains the de facto choice for current C++ development.

 https://gitlab.com/demensdeum/android-sdl-test-app/tree/master/cube-art-project-android